ZJW-92/cms_blog_app/README.md

-# CMS Blog App
+# Optimal Recipe Blog

+# Demo at 👉
-It is a Content Management System (CMS) with featured and recent posts, categories. full markdown articles, author information, comments, and comments,
+It is a Content Management System (CMS) of showcasing different kinds of Asian and Swedish cuisine with full markdown recipes, author information and comments down blow.

 ## Tech Stack
 - [***React.js***](https://reactjs.org)